nf-core/stableexpression/README.md

 ## Introduction

-**nf-core/stableexpression** is a bioinformatics pipeline aiming to aggregate multiple count datasets (public / provided by the user) for a specific species and find the most stable genes.
+**nf-core/stableexpression** is a bioinformatics pipeline aiming to aggregate multiple count datasets for a specific species and find the most stable genes.
+The datasets can be either downloaded from public databases (EBI, NCBI) or provided directly by the user.
+Both RNA-seq and Microarray count datasets can be utilised.

 <p align="center">
     <img title="Stableexpression Workflow" src="docs/images/nf_core_stableexpression.metromap.png" width=100%>